 HGTC is a nonresidential College and does not provide infirmary facilities.
 First aid kits are available in many locations across campuses.
 Significant illness or injury is treated by health care professionals through the process below.

-- In less severe cases, the student should contact the nearest faculty or staff member, make arrangements to see a physician if needed, and have the emergency contact, a parent, spouse or friend take him/her to a physician or home, as appropriate; and,
+- In less severe cases, the student should contact the nearest faculty or staff member, make arrangements to see a physician if needed, and have the emergency contact, a parent, spouse or friend take them to a physician or home as appropriate; and,

 - A report must be filed on all accidents or injuries.
 Student should report injury to their professor, Student Affairs or Public Safety